gramatikov/lc/README.md

 # lc

-Some resources for the Little Computer
+Some resources for the Little Computer & my own related projects